syne-tune/syne-tune/CONTRIBUTING.md

   that this PR implies.
 Locate the check **docs/readthedocs.org:syne-tune**, click on `Details`, then on the small `View docs` link just under `Build took X seconds` (not the tall `View docs` link in the upper right).

+Jupyter notebooks inside the `examples/notebooks` folder can be easily added as documentation pages.
+See `tune_xgboost.ipynb` for an example showing how this can be done.

 ## Code of Conduct